Historic houses, green expanses and a river running through it

 And there is another one for you to find that we eventually gave up on; that of Edwin Chadwick.
 He was one of the prime figures in Victorian social reform and the Chief Officer of the Poor Law Commission between 1834 and 1854, during which time he published a damning report on workers’ sanitary conditions, as well as taking steps to abolish child labour.
 He also campaigned to stop cramming dead bodies into over-populated churchyards in his publication ‘The Practice of Internment in Towns’ – something that led directly to the creation of the ‘Magnificent Seven’ London cemeteries in the 1830s and 40s.
 He lies beneath a more modest plain grey slab with faded writing (if you can find a map of the graves, which we couldn’t, it is in Section X, Grave Number 141).

-We reached the Beverley Brook from Hertford Avenue, through a thriving area of allotments, a reminder of the fertile area around the brook which had given the area its wealth from the 18th century onwards.
+We reached the Beverley Brook from Hertford Avenue, through a thriving set of allotments, a reminder of the fertile zone around the brook which had given the area its wealth from the 18th century onwards.
 In 1837, the Tithe Commissioner reported that the wealth of the parish of Barnes was in its market gardens.
-For over 200 years, many seasonal workers were employed in the cultivation of a multitude of exotic fruits and vegetables on the Westfield, this area we are just entering, where the rich, damp soil bordering the Beverley Brook encouraged the growth of asparagus, liquorice and soft fruits.
+For over 200 years, many seasonal workers were employed in the cultivation of a multitude of exotic fruits and vegetables on the Westfield, this area that we are just entering, where the rich, damp soil bordering the Beverley Brook encouraged the growth of asparagus, liquorice and soft fruits.

 So nice to see that nothing much has changed today, except perhaps that with the rise of the organic revolution there are gardeners of all ages and sexes as well as the flat cap stalwarts (plus some very fine scarecrows).

 The Beverley Brook took us upstream directly to Richmond Park.
 The brook rises in Worcester Park, flows north east through Wimbledon Common and Richmond Park, forms the brief boundary of East Sheen and Roehampton and finally joins the River Thames above Putney Embankment at Barn Elms.
 If you are interested in walking its entire length (10.5 kms, 6.5 miles) at some point rather than just this short stretch, then download this leaflet: http://www.merton.gov.uk/beverly_brook_walk.pdf .
 This would also combine well with a trip to the amazing London Wetland Centre – a wetland reserve run by the Wildfowl & Wetlands Trust covering 40 hectares, (100 acres), just to the north of the brook’s outlet into the Thames.
-The wetlands have more than 200 bird species and 2.5 miles of footpaths; and there are guided walks each day at 11.30am and 2.30pm.
+The wetlands have more than 200 bird species and 2.5 miles of footpaths, and there are guided walks each day at 11.30am and 2.30pm.

 Palewell Common, which we next pass through, is part of the extensive common lands that existed before the enclosure of Richmond Park, from which it is separated by a large brick wall, a reminder that the park was once private (the brick wall was erected by Charles I, one of the many reasons he became unpopular).

 We entered Richmond Park through the Roehampton Gates.
 If you have never been, or haven’t been for a while, the first thing you are struck by is the vast expanse of the place.
-This is the biggest park in London and one of the biggest in Europe (955 hectares, 2,360 acres) and has remained largely unaltered for several hundred years.
+This is the biggest park in London and one of the biggest in Europe (955 hectares, 2,360 acres) and has remained largely untouched for several hundred years.
 It is a National Nature Reserve and is full of natural features – woods, streams, ponds (16 by my calculation…) and abundant wildlife.
 We even managed to walk through a bog at one stage.

 And we should feel grateful that it was so easy getting though the gates.
 That is in large part thanks to a certain John Lewis (no relation), a local brewer who, back in 1758, was sent packing by the gatekeeper, who refused him entry to the park.
 Princess Amelia, second daughter of George II and appointed as keeper of the park, had a few years earlier taken it upon herself to exclude all people from the park other than a few close friends.
-There is no record of whether the good brewer had an Andrew Mitchell Plebgate moment, but suffice to say he took the gatekeeper to court.
+There is no record of whether the good brewer had an Andrew Mitchell Plebgate moment (remember that?!), but suffice to say he took the gatekeeper to court.

 After much delay, the court ruled in favour of Lewis, citing the fact that when Charles I enclosed the park back in the 17th century, he had conceded the public right of way through the park.
 Princess Amelia only very grudgingly accepted the ruling, and installed ladder stiles for public use, but made sure that the rungs were so widely spaced that they were unusable.
 Lewis went back to court to challenge this and won once again.
-And we have been the beneficiaries ever since, so thank you John.
+And we have been the beneficiaries ever since, so thank you, John.
 Full right of public access to the park was formally confirmed by an Act of Parliament in 1872.

 But our walk in the park began with a minor argument.
 Over to your left as you enter the park you will see London County Council’s Alton Estate bordering Richmond Park, in the style of Corbusier.
 At the time of its completion in 1958, Alton West was considered by many British architects to be the crowning glory of post-World War II social housing.
 More power to the people again.